Apple adds auto-play video blocking to desktop Safari

 Apple Watch will sync with your treadmill to share workout data

 Hate it when sites blast you with auto-play video?
-Well Apple is swooping in to fight this scourge with the addition of an auto-play video blocking feature to the new Safari browser for its upcoming desktop High Sierra operating system.
+Well Apple is swooping in to fight this scourge with the addition of an auto-play video blocking feature to the new Safari browser for its upcoming macOS High Sierra desktop operating system.
 Announced today at WWDC, this option will let you keep auto-play videos paused until you choose to unpause them.
+The feature will roll out with the public beta of High Sierra in late June.

+Apple is doing a great service to users while making life tougher for content publishers with this update.

+Auto-play video can be convenient when it’s predictable and only happens when a video is on screen, like in some social apps.
+But when a text news article suddenly starts blaring sound from an ad or auto-play video player in the sidebar, it’s infuriating and an abuse of our attention.

+In another attack on the exploitative end of the advertising industry, Safari is introducing a tracker blocker that uses machine learning to detect and thwart these systems for the benefit of your privacy.

+No word on whether these features will make their way to the mobile version of Safari.
+But the moves show that Apple has no qualms about screwing advertisers for the good of its customers.

-We’ll have more details and analysis here soon, but you can keep up with everything going on at WWDC by watching it here or following out live blog
+You can keep up with everything going on at WWDC by watching it here or following out live blog

 0